sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 EMERGE_DEFAULT_OPTS="--keep-going=y --quiet"
 ```

-If you need to know which CFLAGS you should use with a different processor, you can go to the [gentoo wiki](http://wiki.gentoo.org/wiki/Safe_CFLAGS).
+If you need to know which CFLAGS you should use with a different processor, you can go to the [Gentoo wiki](http://wiki.gentoo.org/wiki/Safe_CFLAGS).

 # Locales

 You need to specify which locales you want on your system.

 Here is the content of `/etc/locale.gen` enabling the use of US english and french locales:

 ```